RyanHutchinson/libft/README.md

 # libft
-Libft is a recreation of the input and out functions of c and some of the standard functions of c.
+Libft is a recreation is a recreation of some of the functions of the c standard library.